 Here’s what I discovered:

-Costco offers Wagyu sashimi-grade Hamachi, which is yellowtail tuna, sometimes called ahi tuna.
-This is perfect for sushi.
+And they also offer wagyu sashimi-grade Hamachi, which is also known as yellowtail.
+This too is perfect for sushi.
 But even fish labeled sushi-grade isn’t 100% risk-free.

 Home sushi chefs DO have options.
 So let’s explore all of them!